An Ancient Pictorial Symbolic Prophecy

 The Sacred Tarot is an ancient esoteric mysticism teaching, originally known as Kabbalah which is now also known as the Cabala or Qabalah.
 It works by helping practitioners to harmonize the body, mind and spirit, and bring the three aspects of human consciousness into harmony and union with God’s Holy Spirit of truth and love.

-Granted, it is no wonder that there are suspicions and accusations about the Tarot, because there have been and still are many charlatans who misuse and misrepresent the Tarot and falsely lead their "clients" to believe that they can actually foresee a person’s future.
-And even at best, most people think the Tarot is merely a tool for fortune telling.
+Granted, it is no wonder that there are suspicions and accusations about Astrology and the Tarot, because there have been and still are many charlatans who misuse and misrepresent the Tarot and falsely lead their "clients" to believe that they can actually foresee a person’s future.
+That is why most people think the Tarot is merely a tool for fortune telling.
 However, few know its true purpose, or its origins.

-Nevertheless, just as the Bible, when understood, can lead to enlightenment, so can the Tarot.
-It is in fact a highly valuable spiritual teaching tool if used correctly and with proper instruction, because it is a visual aid for individual self-realization and spiritual unfoldment.
+The truth is that just as the Bible, when understood, can lead to enlightenment, so can the Tarot.
+It is in fact a highly valuable spiritual teaching tool if used correctly and with proper instruction, because it is a visual aid for individual self-realization and spiritual unfoldment that leads to spiritual rebirth.

-It works by helping one to bring out what is within them, and the Tarot uses Hebrew letters, numerology, astrological and alchemical symbolism, colors and imagery to help us in the process of realization and revelation of the Divine Reality.
+It's not for everyone.
+In fact, it is mainly for those who are "initiated" or anointed or called by the Holy Spirit within.
+It works by providing guidance and helping one to bring out what is within them, and the Tarot uses Hebrew letters, numerology, astrological and alchemical symbolism, colors and imagery to help us in the process of realization and revelation of the Divine Reality.

 At a very basic level, even a child could understand it, because it is possible to divine its ultimate meaning simply from realizing the meaning of the pictures when seen in their entire context.
 However, for most to understand how it works, it takes serious, intellectual scholarship, and in that respect its goal is Jnana Yoga, which is the path of transcendental knowledge through the intellect.